redis/docs/content/develop/data-types/timeseries/configuration.md

 ### IGNORE_MAX_VAL_DIFF

-The system considers a new insertion a duplicate if the value difference exceeds the maximum allowed.
+The system considers a new insertion a duplicate if the value difference does not exceed the maximum allowed.
-The system applies this default value to each new time series when it creates it.
+This default value applies to each new time series upon its creation.

 #### Default